 We were curious about whether people lived in the same neighbourhood as their close friends.

-We found that the majority have at least one
+We found that the majority have at least one close friend nearby.

-South Asians are the least likely to say they
+South Asians are the least likely to say they had at least one close friend living in their neighbourhood (48%).

-Question: Of your really close friends, how many live
+Question: Of your really close friends, how many live in your neighbourhood?